Get the Best WordPress Backup

 Next, you can create a custom file with all of the data you want to transfer to the new location.
 Don’t worry, Duplicator Pro makes this process easy.

-To get started, build a package by heading over to Duplicator Pro » Packages » Create New:
+To get started, build a backup by heading over to Duplicator Pro » Backups » Add New.

-Duplicator will automatically generate a name for the backup, but you can rename it so it’s easier to find.
-Although the plugin supports many cloud backup storage services, select Local:
+Duplicator will automatically generate a name for the backup, but you can add dynamic tags so it’s easier to find.
+Although the plugin supports many cloud backup storage services, select Local.

-Next, expand the Archive section.
-Using the custom package components, you can select exactly which parts of your WordPress site you want to transfer:
+Next, expand the Backup section.
+Using the Custom preset, you can select exactly which parts of your WordPress site you want to transfer.

 You’ll be able to include/exclude the database, along with:

-Once you review any notices, click on Build to start creating your package.
+Once you review any notices, click on Create Backup

 Step 3: Download Your Files

 Now that you’ve built a custom file, you’ll want to download it.
-Your new backup will be at the top of the Packages page:
+Your new backup will be at the top of the Backups page.

 Click on Download » Archive (zip).
 This will download a ZIP file with your compiled custom WordPress files.
 Be sure to save this so you can import it into another location.